ibm-cloud-docs/pattern-vpc-security/data-security-domain.md

 ## Data Loss Prevention (DLP) and data access, integrity and monitoring
 {: #DLP}

 {{site.data.keyword.Bluemix_notm}} has a number of ways to control data access such as identity and access management (IAM) and permissions on object storage and so on.
 And there is {{site.data.keyword.cloudaccesstraillong_notm}} which logs all user and API access to data.
 But there are no specific ways to specifically monitor and control data loss and data integrity.
-This is typically the realm of 3rd party data control solutions.For more information on this security function see:

-For more information, see [What Is Data Loss Prevention (DLP)](https://www.ibm.com/topics/data-loss-prevention){: external}.
+This is typically the realm of 3rd party data control solutions.
+For more information on data loss prevention, see [What Is Data Loss Prevention (DLP)](https://www.ibm.com/topics/data-loss-prevention){: external}.